| Tai Chi

 cultivate body and mind.

-essential part of health.
-The aim of exercise is to improve
+is an essential part of health.
+The aim of exercise is to

-studies have shown that Tai Chi stretches and strengthens joints,
+Published studies have shown that Tai Chi stretches and

 - Improves posture